makeyourownmaker/BayesianProphet/notebooks/BayesOptProphetHyperparameters.md

  * Bayesian optimised parameters
    * it's notable that `yearly_prior` has converged to the maximum limit (2) and `dp_prior` plus `hum_prior` converged to the lower limit (-2)
  * Components
-   * yearly and daily seasonalities appear overfitted to me
+   * yearly and daily seasonalities appear overfitted
-     * I would expect a smooth cycle with a single maximum and a single minimum
+     * I would expect a smooth cycle between the maximum and minimum values
    * there may be some seasonality present in the extra regressors
      * check for seasonality in performance of the model
  * Diagnostics